cburgdorf/quartettjs/README.md

-#quartett.js - A game engine for simple quartett games implemented in JavaScriptg
+#quartett.js - A game engine for simple quartett games implemented in JavaScript